To work, to pray, to play in the Light of the Lord

 The Governing body

-Mrs G Hunter - Parent Governor/Chair
+Mrs G Hunter - Chair and Foundation Governor

 "I became a Governor through church and attended Holy Family as a child, as have both my children.
 I enjoyed my term as a Foundation Governor so much that when my term was over I put myself forward to be a Parent Governor.
 Being a Governor is a rewarding vocation - the dedication shown by all the staff and my fellow Governors of Holy Family is second to none.
 I work full time so am not generally available in the playground but do attend church weekly, and would be happy to liaise with anyone."